Health & Financial Qualifications

 I. Health Qualifications

 Not everyone can health-qualify for long term care insurance.
-Those who do not qualify (or can but don't) will pay out of pocket (self-insured).
-They may have waited to long to insure.
-If you cannot health qualify then you need to make other plans.
+Those who do not qualify (or can but don't) will pay out of pocket.
+They may have waited too long to insure.
+If you cannot health qualify there are other products to consider.

 |The percentage of applicants denied increases with age:|

 |Age||% of those who apply and cannot health qualify|

 |Not only does the premium go up the older you are when you apply, your health might prevent you from buying this insurance at any age, meaning you'll have to find money somewhere else to pay for care.
 You can see why it's important to insure while young and insurable.|

 If you can qualify for preferred health you'll save on your premium, another reason to insure while you're at your healthiest.
 The younger you are the cheaper it is, and the less you will pay over your lifetime.

 The guidelines listed below are provided a guideline to determine if you might qualify but only by pre-qualifying with a quote, and in some cases only by applying for approval will Insurability be certain.

 - A person should be able to perform activities of daily living such as bathing, dressing, eating and walking.